 In accordance with the Company Act and the Articles of Incorporation, it stipulates distribution of the compensation of employees and remuneration of directors at the rates no more than 1% and no less than 1%, respectively, of net profit before income tax, remuneration to directors and compensation of employees.
 The calculation for the rate mentioned above also include the Company's remuneration of supervisors before establishment of the Audit Committee.
-For the three months ended March 31, 2018 and 2017, the employees' compensation and remuneration of directors and supervisors were as follows.
+For the three months ended June 30, 2018 and 2017 and the six months ended June 30, 2018 and 2017, the employees' compensation and remuneration of directors were as follows.